StudioCompile/Ublock-features/README.md

 # uFeatures

-uFeatures is a small toolkit that injects useful client-side features into pages via content-filtering extensions (uBlock Origin or AdGuard).
-It provides a script manager, an injected DevTools panel, a bookmarklet runner, and other utilities to make web development and browsing more powerful.
+uFeatures is a powerful tool that uses script injection from ad blockers (uBlock Origin or AdGuard).
+It provides a script manager, DevTools panel, a bookmarklet runner, and other utilities to enhance your Chromebook experience.

 ## Installation

 ### uBlock Origin
 1. Open uBlock Origin's dashboard (click the uBlock icon → the gear icon).
-2. Go to the "Settings" tab and enable "I am an advanced user" if it's not already enabled.
+2. Go to the "Settings" tab and click the gear icon after enabling "I am an advanced user".
-3. Scroll to the "Advanced settings" section and set `userResourcesLocation` to:
+3. Scroll down to the last section and set `userResourcesLocation` to:

 ```
 https://studiocompile.github.io/uFeatures/uBlock.js